 - Health and Well-being: We care for the healthy.
 We support and encourage individuals to maintain and improve health, engage in meaningful activities with others, and to remain competent, independent, and resilient. - Care: We care-provide what is necessary-for the sick, the frail, the vulnerable, and those who find it difficult or who cannot care for themselves.
-We promote relief from physical and mental suffering, and improve the quality of life. - Dignity: We do not deal with cases or diseases; we encounter human beings who have an innate right to respect, and who are actice participants in decisions about their care., - Excellence: President John F. Kennedy defined happiness as "the full use of your powers along the lines of excellence".
-We surpass ordinary standards to promote health and well-being, care, relief and dignity. - Ethics: We understand right and wrong behaviour, what is best for the patient or client, and principled methods of making trade offs. - · Value: We take actions that increase quality, reduce inequities and variations in outcomes, and eliminate waste of human and material resources. - \cdot Knowledge: We promote decisions and actions based on personal reflection, knowledge, data, and evidence.
+We promote relief from physical and mental suffering and improve the quality of life. - Dignity: We do not deal with cases or diseases; we encounter human beings who have an innate right to respect. - Excellence: President John F. Kennedy defined happiness as "the full use of your powers along the lines of excellence".
+We surpass ordinary standards to promote health and well-being, care, relief and dignity. - Ethics: We understand right and wrong behaviour, what is best for the patient or client, and principled methods of making trade-offs. - Value: We take actions that increase quality, reduce inequities and variations in outcomes, and eliminate

+- waste of human and material resources. - Knowledge: We promote decisions and actions based on personal reflection, knowledge, data, and evidence.